-The European Life Settlement Association (ELSA) invites you to attend the Secondary Life Markets Conference | 2025 on Monday, September 15th, 2025, in Zurich, Switzerland.
+The European Life Settlement Association (ELSA) hosted the Secondary Life Markets Conference | 2025 on Monday, September 15th, 2025, in Zurich, Switzerland.

 The Secondary Life Markets Conference (SLMC) is ELSA’s flagship event and the only one in Europe covering the entire range of secondary life markets.
 SLMC brings together industry experts to discuss the latest topics and trends impacting the capital markets participation in global secondary consumer life markets.

-SLMC 25 will be a one-day conference held both in-person and virtually, broadcast to our global audience, for those unable to come and join us in Zurich.
-Contact us to discuss attendance, speaking and sponsoring options for the Secondary Life Markets Conference | 2025.
+SLMC 25 was a one-day conference held both in-person and virtually, broadcast to our global audience, for those unable to come and join us in Zurich.
+Contact us to discuss attendance, speaking and sponsoring options for our future conferences.

 SLMC is the largest event in Europe that covers the entire range of secondary consumer life markets.
 Attendees from across the capital markets, and longevity and mortality experts, connect to discuss the themes and topics impacting the industry.